brendencoffey/joe-marketing-site/blog/posts/dolla-java-days.md

 ---
-title: "We're Offering Daily $1 Coffee to Thousands Across Our Network"
+title: We're Offering Daily $1 Coffee to Thousands Across Our Network
 slug: dolla-java-days
-date: 2021-05-25
+date: 2021-05-25T00:00:00.000Z
 author: cass-clark
+excerpt: >-
-excerpt: "Dolla Java Days in these four major cities begins May 24, 2021.
-For one month, we are sponsoring $1 coffee and drinks daily for coffee lovers on joe."
+  Dolla Java Days in these four major cities begins May 24, 2021.
+For one month, we are sponsoring $1 coffee and drinks daily for coffee lovers on joe.
-featured_image: ""
+featured_image: /images/blog/posts/dolla-java-days.jpg
 tags:
   - Mobile Ordering
 ---